BMW Marine: Diesel engines

+Engines came from VM Motori in Northern Italy, such engines were also used in the Maybach MD870 diesel engine.

 Sale to Mercury Marine

 With a downturn in the automotive market in 1987, and a lack of significant success in the recreational marine market, BMW decided to close the marine division.
 The Belgium plant and assets were sold to Mercury Marine of Fond du Lac, Wisconsin.
 BMW further signed a parts distribution agreement with Mercury to ensure the continued supply of parts to BMW Marine engine owners.
 Mercury continued production of the BMW five- and six-cylinder diesel engines.
 The BMW D 530 and D 636 became the Mercruiser 530 D-TA and 636 D-TA.
 Mercury later changed the designations to D183 and D219 TURBO AC.
 Mercury continued where BMW Marine had left off, improving on these VM based engines.
 In the early 1990s they offered a larger 4.2-litre diesel designated the D254 Turbo AC.
 The designation '254' related to the displacement of the engine in cubic inches.
 As of 2008, variations of the original 3.6-litre engines became the Mercruiser D4.2L/220 IDI six-cylinder diesel.
 Parts for BMW Marine engines continue to be available from Mercury Marine and their subsidiary, Marine Power, in Belgium.
 Some of the original 200 BMW Marine dealers worldwide continue to service and sell parts.